 Cash flow can make or break a business which makes late payments a major cause for concern.
-In fact, we’ve seen their devastating effect on the UK’s SME community time and time again by stifling business growth and as a result, the wider economy.
+In fact, we’ve seen their devastating effect on the UK’s SME community time and time again by stifling business growth and as a result, the wider economy to the point late payments could be called a scourge.
 In fact, in the past year 27% of SMEs have written off money due to late payment in the past year according to a report by Bibby Financial Services.

 This is a particularly major issue for small businesses, as according to a report by the Asset Based Finance Association (ABFA) they have to wait an average of 71 days compared to the average of 38 days for larger businesses.
-Some late payments are deliberate but in many cases they are due to people unintentionally forgetting to make the payment.
+Some late payments, that can be considered a scourge, are deliberate but in many cases they are due to people unintentionally forgetting to make the payment.
 While this may not be sinister in nature it can have very serious consequences for SMEs.

 Technology is on hand to help, but not in isolation; ultimately, if someone doesn’t want to pay, they won’t.
 However, by using a range of techniques and strategies, a business can encourage the forgetful or reluctant customer.